How to Enable Single Sign-On to Qualio, with Azure/O365

 (Optional) Select disable password login if you only want your users to be able to login with SSO & Click ‘Save’

-- When the user logs in for the first time using SSO, a new account will be created/provisioned (if the user had not been invited earlier).
+- When the user logs in for the first time using SSO [and does not have a Qualio account already].
+A new account will be created/provisioned.
 The user’s role will be defaulted to basic.

 Each account in Qualio still will require having its own password for a digital signature.
 This password will allow users to log in to the application as well (without using SSO).